sciancio/websearch/README.md

 Copy the string to search in your clipboard (CTRL+C) and click on the find icon.

 A new tab opens in your preferred browser with results from your preferred search engine.

+You can search for text in clipboard (left click) or bring up settings menu (right click).